underhillanna/PhotosynQ-Documentation/help/_account_Project_invitations.md

 1. In the **Settings** tab, select **Collaborators only** from the "Who can contribute data to your project" drop down menu
 2. Enter the email address of the collaborator you are inviting in the **Invite collaborator** box
-3. After typing in the email adress, click the **Add** button.
+3. After typing in the email address, click the **Add** button.
 You can invite as many collaborators has you want, and you can choose if you want them to be a collaborator (meaning they can contribute data) or an administrator (meaning they can edit you project)
 4. Once you have finished inviting collaborators, click **Save and Finish** from the bottom of the page

 ![Invite Collaborator](../images/help/_account_Invite_collaborator.jpg)

-Inviting collaborators to an exisiting project:
+Inviting collaborators to an existing project:

 1. Go to the project homepage on https://photosynq.org
 2. Click on the **Options** menu.
 The options menu will only be visible if you are the project administrator